SAMMISolutions/docs/doc_posts/_commands-file-general/file-read-all.md

   - commands/256
 ---

-Reads a single line from a file of your choice and saves it into a variable.
+Reads every line from a file of your choice and saves it into a variable.

 | Box Name | Type | Description |
 |-------|--------|--------